Claude Code Accidentally Committed a Secret

 git push --force-with-lease origin main

-After force-push: every collaborator must re-clone or rebase.
-Anyone with a fork or local clone may still have the secret.
+After force-push, every collaborator must re-clone or rebase onto the rewritten history.
+Anyone with a fork or a stale local clone may still hold the secret — which is exactly why Step 1 (rotation) is non-negotiable.

-If the repo is public, the secret is already public — rotation is what matters.
-History rewrite reduces casual discovery but doesn’t undo exposure.
+If the repo is public, the secret was public the instant it landed.
+Rotation is what closes the hole; the history rewrite only reduces casual discovery, it does not undo the exposure.

-Step 3: Ban broad git add in CLAUDE.md
+Step 3: Hard-block broad git add with a deny rule

 ## Git policy

-- Or interactive: `git add -p` (then accept individual hunks)
+(or `git add -p` to accept individual hunks).

-Before EVERY `git add`, run `git status` and verify only intended files appear.
+Before EVERY commit, run `git status` and confirm only intended files are staged.

 Step 4: Install a pre-commit secret scanner